Online Joint Assortment-Inventory Optimization under MNL Choices: Problem Formulation

-Without loss of generality, we normalize $v_0$ to $1$.
-It is noteworthy that although the random choice $d_{t, m}$ is \emph{conditionally} independent of $d_{t, 1}, d_{t, 2}, \ldots, d_{t, m-1}$ given the event $\{\s_{t, m} = \s\}$, they are \emph{unconditionally} dependent.
+It is noteworthy that although the random choice $d_{t, m}$ is \emph{conditionally} independent of $d_{t, 1}, d_{t, 2}, \ldots, d_{t, m-1}$ given the event $\{\s_{t, m} \subseteq \s\}$, they are \emph{unconditionally} dependent.
 Indeed, the probability distribution of each customer's choice depends on the available assortment, and the assortment constantly changes throughout an inventory cycle as previous customers' choices deplete the inventory of certain products.
 Due to these stockout events, customers can display complicated substitution behaviors and the choices of customers in the same inventory cycle also have complicated dependence.
 Consequently, the joint distribution of customers' choices is generally intractable.
 As we will discuss in \Cref{subsec-clairvoyant-problem,subsec-challenge-algsteps}, this poses serious challenges to our design of algorithms.

-Finally, at the end of each cycle, we assume that all unsold products are salvaged at given values.
+At the end of each cycle, we assume that all unsold products are salvaged at given values.
 This means that the leftovers of each cycle do not constrain the ordering decisions of the next cycle.
-Thus if the attraction parameters $\bv$ \emph{were} known, we could decompose the joint assortment-inventory optimization problem over $T$ cycles into $T$ disjoint single-cycle problems and solve them separately.
-Of course, the attraction parameters $\bv$ \emph{are} actually unknown, so we need to estimate them and gradually refine our estimates as we collect more data over the inventory cycles.
-Accordingly, the decision-making in one cycle needs to be based on data accumulated in previous cycles, so the decision problems in different cycles are connected due to learning attraction parameters.
+If the attraction parameters $\bv$ \emph{were} known, we could decompose the joint assortment-inventory optimization problem over $T$ cycles into $T$ disjoint single-cycle static optimization problems and solve them separately.
+In our problem, the attraction parameters $\bv$ \emph{are} actually unknown, so we need to estimate them and gradually refine our estimates as we collect more data over the inventory cycles.
+Accordingly, the decision-making in each cycle needs to be based on data accumulated in previous cycles, so the decision problems in different cycles are connected due to learning attraction parameters.
 This is intimately related to the exploration and exploitation trade-off in online assortment-inventory decision-making, a key challenge that we tackle in this paper (see \Cref{subsec-naive-extension}).
-Regardless of this, the assumption of leftover salvage still significantly simplifies our problem.
+We remark that the assumption that inventory leftovers are salvaged at the end of each inventory cycle is common in the literature \citep[see, for example,][]{bensoussan2007multiperiod,ding2002censored,lu2005censored}.
+In practice, this assumption suits particularly well for perishable products, such as newspapers, dairy products, and fresh fruits, and has evolved into a standard operation for many retailers.
+For example, Bianlifeng, a Chinese brand that operates a chain of more than 2,500 convenience stores, salvages unsold prepared foods and meal kits on a daily basis.